Romero Institute

 The Romero Institute is a nonprofit law and public policy center in Santa Cruz, California.
-The organization was formed by activists of the Christic Institute and is named after the Archbishop of San Salvador Óscar Arnulfo Romero.
-The institute has three main projects: the Lakota People's Law Project based in part in the Dakotas, The New Paradigm Institute and Greenpower, both based in California.
+The organization was formed by activists of the Christic Institute and is named after the late Archbishop of San Salvador, St. Óscar Arnulfo Romero.
+The institute has three main projects: the Lakota People's Law Project based in part in the Dakotas, as well as The New Paradigm Institute and Greenpower, both based in California.

 History

 Beginnings in the Christic Institute

 "Unmask the Shadow Government"- Poster from the Christic Institute.

 The Christic Institute was a public interest law firm founded in 1980 by Daniel Sheehan, his wife Sara Nelson, and their partner, William J. Davis, a Jesuit priest.
 They had gained a win in the Silkwood case and wanted to continue public interest law.

 Christic represented victims of the nuclear disaster at Three Mile Island.
 In 1985, they filed a civil suit for damages against KKK and American Nazi Party members who had killed civil rights demonstrators in the 1979 Greensboro Massacre.
 In litigation by the state in a criminal trial and the federal government under civil rights law, all defendants had been acquitted by all-white juries.
 In addition, the Institute had accused local police and Federal agents of knowing of the potential for violent confrontation and failing to protect the marchers.
 The Institute defended Catholic workers providing sanctuary to Salvadoran refugees (American Sanctuary Movement).

 The institute was based in Washington, D.C., with offices in several other major U.S. cities.
 The Institute received funding from a nationwide network of grass-roots donors, as well as organizations like the New World Foundation.

 In 1988, the Christic Institute was ordered to pay $955,000 in attorneys fees and $79,500 in court costs as the result of a $24 million lawsuit that was deemed to be frivolous by the United States District Court for the Southern District of Florida.
 The ruling was subsequently upheld by the United States Court of Appeals for the Eleventh Circuit and the Supreme Court of the United States.
 In addition, the Institute lost its non-profit status, as the IRS ruled that its suit had been politically motivated.

 In the wake of this loss, Daniel Sheehan and Sara Nelson regrouped.
 In 1992, they became the leaders of the Christic Institute's successor organization, the Romero Institute.